xebia/mobilehacktools/README.md

 - usbmuxd
 - libimobiledevice
 - qt@4
-- classdump
+- class-dump
 - itms
 - idb
 - java

 ## Quirks
 As we are still in development of 1.0, there are the following quirks:
-- Some applications might not work the first time as you will first have to start them from your Applications folder, such as: Android Studio & Docker for Mac.
+- Some applications might not work the first time as you will first have to start them from your Applications folder, such as: Android Studio (including ADB) & Docker for Mac.
 - iOS has not been tested on the buildserver (only general and android are, so please test them)
-- for iOS you need to run things twice: once to start the installation, while being logged in into the Apple store with your account, second time with an active developer account in xCode.
+- For iOS you need to run things twice: once to start the installation, while being logged in into the Apple store with your account, second time with an active developer account in xCode.

 ## Contribution